History of Worcester: 1914 to present

 By the middle of the 20th century, only a few Worcester gloving companies survived since gloves became less fashionable and free trade allowed in cheaper imports from the Far East.
 Nevertheless, at least three large glove manufacturing companies survived until the late 20th century: Dent Allcroft, Fownes and Milore.
 Queen Elizabeth II's coronation gloves were designed and manufactured in the Worcester-based Dent Allcroft & Co. factory.

 In the 1950s and 1960s large areas of the medieval centre of Worcester were demolished and rebuilt as a result of decisions by town planners.
-This was condemned by many such as Pevsner who described it as a "totally incomprehensible... act of self-mutilation".
+This was condemned by many such as Nikolaus Pevsner who described it as a "totally incomprehensible... act of self-mutilation".
 There is still a significant area of medieval Worcester remaining, examples of which can be seen along City Walls Road, Friar Street and New Street, but it is a small fraction of what was present before the redevelopments.

 The current city boundaries date from 1974, when the Local Government Act 1972 transferred the parishes of Warndon and St. Peter the Great County into the city.

 Worcester Porcelain closed down in 2009 due to the recession.
-The site of the factory still houses the Museum of Royal Worcester. and handful of decorators are still employed at the factory.
+However, the site of the factory still houses the Museum of Royal Worcester, and a handful of decorators are still employed at the factory.
 Since 2015 there has been extensive re-development of the quarter, entirely devoted to housing.

 While part of the Royal Infirmary hospital was demolished to make way for the University of Worcester's new city campus, the original Georgian building has been preserved.
 One of the old wards opened as a medical museum, the Infirmary, in 2012.

 The foundry heritage of the city is represented by Morganite Crucible at Norton which produces graphitic shaped products and cements for use in the modern industry.

 The city is home to the European manufacturing plant of Yamazaki Mazak Corporation, a global Japanese machine tool builder, which was established in 1980.